Skip to Main Content

 screenshot of pubmed search history showing over 4000 results for epistaxis subject heading search

-The principle does not only apply to medical terminology, of course.
+The principle does not only apply to medical terminology.

-For example, if you wanted to look for articles about people who are trying to stop smoking, how would you search for that using textwords? ‘reduction in smoking’? ‘quit* cigarettes’?
-You might like to find a suitable subject heading such as Smoking Cessation, Smoking Reduction, or Tobacco Use Cessation
+E.g. If you wanted to find articles about people who are trying to stop smoking, you could do a textword search for terms such as ‘reduction in smoking’ or ‘quit* cigarettes’, but you could also use a suitable subject heading such as Smoking Cessation, Smoking Reduction, or Tobacco Use Cessation.

-This means that you should stand a better change of finding all items about that subject, even if the authors used words or phrases you didn’t think of.
+Searching by subject heading means you have a better chance of finding all items about that subject, even if the authors used words or phrases you didn’t think of.

-Subject headings are also really useful for finding items which don’t have an abstract, items in foreign languages, or items which have non-descriptive titles.
+Subject headings are also useful for finding records where there is no abstract, items in foreign languages, or items which have non-descriptive titles.

 How do you search using subject headings?